-Dangerous words are words that cause harm either to the speaker or to the listener.
+Dangerous words are words that cause harm to the speaker and/or the listener.
 That harm can be intentional or unintentional and may manifest in different ways.
 The purpose of this series is to help us think about the language we use and how it might be supporting systems or structures that are harmful.
 Today, our dangerous word is “just.”

 This isn’t “just” as in something being fair, usually in a legal sense (justice).
 This is “just” in the sense of something being “merely.”
 This is the kind of just that limits what something is.
 For example: “I’m sick, but it’s just a cold.
 Or, “I’m not sick; it’s just allergies.”

 Keep in mind that our context is theology.
 This word, “just,” is often used in religious and theological discussions to dismiss or oversimplify the positions of others.
 The word, in and of itself, isn’t necessarily bad; in the examples about being sick, the word “just” still dismisses possibilities, but that’s not necessarily harmful.
 If I really am experiencing allergies rather than being sick with a more serious illness, using the word “just” can put people’s minds at ease, especially during a pandemic.
 However, when the word is used to dismiss others’ beliefs, concerns, voices, experiences, narratives, etc., it can become oppressive and/or manipulative.